jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   no intervening restarts.
 Those retained records have not been independently inspected here.
 The recorded PASS is limited to the reported survival, no-OOM and sampling/retrieval criteria for this light workload.
-- T2 remains Pending: identify and deploy the eventual heap-default commit, verify effective options without a heap override, and record its loaded run.
+- T2 remains Pending: deploy `0df950d` or a descendant containing the heap default, verify effective options without a heap override, and record its loaded run.
   A capacity claim for larger PV populations, arrays or sustained retrieval would require a separate representative workload; it is not implied by T3.